Why Finding the Best Flood and Security Lights Matters

 Switch-Controlled Flood Lights

 Switch-controlled flood lights are the simplest and most economical flood light fixtures you can buy.
-You can turn them on and off as needed, leave them on through the night to light the way for guests, and use them to make your property less appealing to intruders.
-Setup is as easy as aiming the heads where you want to direct light.
-While these fixtures tend to be less expensive than more sophisticated lighting, they can use more energy if you leave them on all night — particularly if you forget to turn them off in the morning.
-And, depending on the switch location, it may take you time to turn them on in the event you need to see what’s going on outside quickly.
+You can turn them on and off as needed, leave them on through the night to light the way for guests and use them to make your property less appealing to intruders.
+While these fixtures tend to be less expensive than more sophisticated lighting, they use more energy if you leave them on all night.
+And, depending on the switch location, it may take you time to turn them on if you need to check on outdoor activity.

-If you have switch-operated lights and want a quick upgrade, look for sensor adapters that screw into the light sockets to give the fixtures dusk-to-dawn or motion-sensing capabilities without the need for connecting wiring.
-You can also find light bulbs with motion sensors or built-in light sensors that are suitable for switch-operated fixtures.
+Screw-in sensor adapters can give you a quick upgrade to switch-controlled lights.
+They fit easily into the light sockets and add dusk-to-dawn or motion-sensing capabilities.
+You can also find light bulbs with built-in sensors.
 Pay attention to the use location.
-For example, a light bulb motion sensor may be for indoor use or enclosed outdoor use only.
+A light bulb motion sensor may be for indoor use or enclosed outdoor use only.

 Dusk-to-Dawn Flood Lights

-A significant benefit of dusk-to-dawn security lighting is the fact that you don’t have to remember to turn the lights on and off or worry about leaving exterior lights on while you’re away from home.
-They’ll keep the property lit throughout the night, deterring intruders and allowing you to quickly see any activity on your property.
-Many have a manual mode that allows you to turn them on or off at will.
+Dusk-to-dawn security lighting means you don’t need to remember to turn the lights on and off or leave exterior lights illuminated while you’re away from home.
+This type of light illuminates your property throughout the night, helping deter intruders and allowing you to quickly see activity on your property.
+Many lights have a manual mode that allows you to turn them on or off at will.
 Different lights have varying detection zones and distances, so check this information before you make a purchase.
-For added convenience, look for lights that allow you to adjust the light sensor to turn on the lights sooner, keep them on longer, etc.

 Switch-operated and dusk-to-dawn security flood lights are convenient for any outdoor tasks that require light at night, such as working on a vehicle or playing basketball on the driveway.

-Motion-sensor flood lights turn on when they detect movement and turn off automatically, so the lights will stay off when you don’t need them and continue to operate while you’re away.
-In addition to providing a measure of deterrence to intruders, motion-sensor lights can quickly alert you to activity when you see them come on.
-They can also be convenient for any quick nighttime tasks, such as taking the trash out to the street or bringing your pet outside.
-Motion-activated lights typically have a manual mode, allowing you to turn them on and off at a switch.
-They also often have a dusk-to-dawn mode so that if you leave the lights on in manual mode, they’ll turn off and reset at dawn.
+Motion-activated flood lights turn on when they detect movement and off automatically, so the lights will stay off when you don’t need them and continue to operate when you’re away.
+Motion-sensor lights can be the best exterior security lights for some homes because they quickly alert you to activity when you see them turn on.
+They’re also convenient for tasks such as taking the trash out to the street at night.
+They typically have a manual mode, allowing you to turn them on and off at a switch.
+Some motion lights have a dusk-to-dawn mode, so if you leave them on in manual mode, they turn off and reset at dawn.

 Our motion light how-to guide and video show you step-by-step instructions on how to install outside flood lights with motion detection.